mediadrop/mediadrop/doc/user/index.rst

 User Guide
 ==========

-MediaCore aims to make the repetitive tasks of publishing audio and video simple and easy.
+MediaCore CE aims to make the repetitive tasks of publishing audio and video simple and easy.
 Once you familiarize yourself with the basic concepts and workflows you'll be good to go!